 You would have to replace lost water as needed, power the pump and feed the fish.
 It might not be too hard to power one of these pumps with a small solar panel or some other renewable energy.
 If anyone has an idea, please share.

 This is how to build Sean Brady’s low-cost vertical aquaponic system.
-All the photos are his, and if you have questions for him, you can contact Sean Brady here or email him at firstname.lastname@example.org.
+All the photos are his, and if you have questions for him, you can contact Sean Brady on LinkedIn or email him at firstname.lastname@example.org.